LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 - Lychee can use either MySQL/MariaDB, PostgreSQL, or, SQL Server database backends.
 However, if no database is available, Lychee can be configured to use SQLite3.
 - FFMPEG PHP Extension (used to generate video thumbnails)
-- Imagick PHP Extension (used to generate better thumbnails)
+- Imagick PHP Extension (*Required to support upload formats other than jpeg.*)

 Recommended, but not required: